Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 - Here are a bunch more [[Gem Shards]] laid out in the shape of the magnification rune, and a partially completed polarity reversal rune.
 - [[Warwin Squiggle]], the [[The Echoes|Echo]] of a gnomish wizard who was trapped here.
 Before his death he learned about [[Summer Night]] and was determined to find a way to save her.
 He used the natural magic of the [[Gem Shards]] to trap people along with a  magnification rune to bring in more people to give [[The Sandman]] more dreams to extend [[Summer Night|Summer]]'s life while he worked on the reversal rune, but died before it was complete.
 He is now one of [[The Echoes]], trapped in a loop of bringing people in and hoping but unable to get the [[Gem Shards]] he needs to finish his work before he is reset.
 - [[Summer Night]] is in a bed in a staff room behind the reception desk.
 When the players get here, [[The Sandman]] will enter/be in this room protecting [[Summer Night|Summer]].
 - [[The Sandman]]'s sand will be running low to indicate she is running out of dreams.
-If the players donate a dream, whoever is asleep will be able to speak to [[The Sandman]], anyone awake will be able to speak to [[Summer Night]] when the dream is brought to life in her room.
+If the players donate a dream, whoever is asleep will be able to speak to [[The Sandman]]
+- Anyone awake will be able to speak to [[Summer Night]] by entering any room, by default they will enter room 1, the dream of [[Summer Night|Summer]] running through a forest, entering the [[Feywild]] and meeting a hag.